awsdocs/amazon-fsx-windows-user-guide/doc_source/high-availability-multiAZ.md

 **Note**
 \* While you can create CA shares on Single\-AZ 2 file systems, you should use CA shares on Multi\-AZ file systems for SQL Server HA deployments\.

-## Failover Process for Amazon FSx for Windows File Server<a name="MulitAZ-Failover"></a>
+## Failover process for FSx for Windows File Server<a name="MulitAZ-Failover"></a>

 Multi\-AZ file systems automatically fail over from the preferred file server to the standby file server if any of the following conditions occur:
 + An Availability Zone outage occurs\.
 + The preferred file server becomes unavailable\.
 + The preferred file server undergoes planned maintenance\.

  When failing over from one file server to another, the new active file server automatically begins serving all file system read and write requests\.
 When the resources in the preferred subnet are available, Amazon FSx automatically fails back to the preferred file server in the preferred subnet\.
 A failover typically completes in less than 30 seconds from the detection of the failure on the active file server to the promotion of the standby file server to active status\.
 Failback to the original Multi\-AZ configuration also completes in less than 30 seconds, and only occurs once the file server in the preferred subnet is fully recovered\.
+During this 30\-second period, I/O may be paused\.

-### Failover Experience on Windows Clients<a name="windows-failover"></a>
+### Failover experience on Windows clients<a name="windows-failover"></a>

  When failing over from one file server to another, the new active file server automatically begins serving all file system read and write requests\.
 After the resources in the preferred subnet are available, Amazon FSx automatically fails back to the preferred file server in the preferred subnet\.
 Because the file system's DNS name remains the same, failovers are transparent to Windows applications, which resume file system operations without manual intervention\.
 A failover typically completes in less than 30 seconds from the detection of the failure on the active file server to the promotion of the standby file server to active status\.
 Failback to the original Multi\-AZ configuration also completes in less than 30 seconds, and only occurs after the file server in the preferred subnet is fully recovered\.

-### Failover Experience on Linux Clients<a name="linux-failover"></a>
+### Failover experience on Linux clients<a name="linux-failover"></a>

  Linux clients do not support automatic DNS\-based failover\.
 Therefore, they don't automatically connect to the standby file server during a failover\.
 They will automatically resume file system operations after the Multi\-AZ file system has failed back to the file server in the preferred subnet\.